-The Matrix cloakroom basin mixer tap is ideal for smaller basins
+The Wharfe cloakroom basin mixer tap from Orchard Bathrooms is ideal for smaller basins

 Mixer taps can work equally well on a bath or a bathroom sink or basin.
 You could even mix or match, with a mixer tap on the bath and separate hot and cold taps on the basin.
 Mixer taps can be yet more versatile if you add a shower mixer, allowing you to switch between flow from the taps and a shower attachment.
 This can be hand-held or mounted to make a shower bath, and is particularly useful where there isn’t room for a separate bath and shower enclosure.

 With two separate taps, you are limited to two flows of water—hot and cold.
 Your control over the temperature of the hot water will be limited to your heating settings although you can, of course, mix the hot and cold water to different degrees in the bathtub or basin itself.